 AMBAG is the federally designated metropolitan planning organization (MPO) for the counties of Monterey, San Benito, and Santa Cruz.
-As the MPO, AMBAG develops the 2040 MTP/SCS and updates it every four years through a bottom-up process involving numerous stakeholders.
+As the MPO, AMBAG develops the 2045 MTP/SCS and updates it every four years through a bottom-up process involving numerous stakeholders.
 Transportation investments in the Monterey Bay Area that receive state and federal funds or require federal approvals must be consistent with the MTP/SCS and included in AMBAG's Metropolitan Transportation Improvement Program (MTIP).
-The MTIP is a four-year program and represents the near-term commitments of the 2040 MTP/SCS.
+The MTIP is a four-year program and represents the near-term commitments of the 2045 MTP/SCS.

-The 2040 MTP/SCS is a technical update to the 2035 MTP/SCS which was adopted in 2014.
+The 2045 MTP/SCS is an update to the 2040 MTP/SCS which was adopted in 2018.
 AMBAG worked closely with stakeholders to develop a new growth forecast and an updated multimodal transportation network with land use patterns and strategies based on reasonably available revenues.

-AMBAG developed the 2040 MTP/SCS in close coordination with its three regional transportation planning agencies (RTPAs).
-Each of the three counties in the Monterey Bay Area has a RTPA responsible for countywide transportation planning and implementation - the Transportation Agency for Monterey County, the Santa Cruz County Regional Transportation Commission and the San Benito County Council of Governments.
-AMBAG also worked in close coordination with the region's transit operators, local jurisdictions, Caltrans, the Monterey Bay Area Resources, state and federal resource agencies, local agency formation commissions and other special purpose public agencies.
+AMBAG developed the 2045 MTP/SCS in close coordination with its three regional transportation planning agencies (RTPAs).
+Each of the three counties in the Monterey Bay Area has a RTPA responsible for countywide transportation planning and implementation- the Transportation Agency for Monterey County, the Santa Cruz

+County Regional Transportation Commission and the San Benito County Council of Governments.
+Each of the RTPAs prepare their own county level transportation plan and prioritizes projects for funding.
+AMBAG works very closely with the RTPAs to coordinate project planning and priorities.
+AMBAG also worked in close coordination with the region's transit operators, local jurisdictions, Caltrans, the Monterey Bay Area Resources District, state and federal resource agencies, local agency formation commissions and other special purpose public agencies.